20 Easy DIY Birthday Party Crafts For Kids, With Images

 4. Choose a perfect location

 Determining the number of guests can help decide the space needed.
-The season and the weather condition should also be factored in while deciding a place for the party.
+The season and the weather conditions should also be factored in while deciding a place for the party.
 An outdoor location, such as the terrace or backyard, is a perfect party location – ensure you have tents set up.
 You can also have the party indoors on a chilly or rainy day.

 20 Party Crafts For Kids